mobify/iterstuff/README.md

         for record in chunk:
             process(record)

-Or the iterstuff `batch` function will do this for you:
+Or the iterstuff `batch` function will do this for you in a simpler way:

     from iterstuff import batch
     CHUNK = 1000